Palgrave Macmillan

 Palgrave Macmillan is a British academic and trade publishing company headquartered in the London Borough of Camden.
 Its programme includes textbooks, journals, monographs, professional and reference works in print and online.
 It maintains offices in London, New York, Shanghai, Melbourne, Sydney, Hong Kong, Delhi and Johannesburg.

 Palgrave Macmillan was created in 2000 when St. Martin's Press in the US united with Macmillan Publishers in the UK to combine their worldwide academic publishing operations.
 The company was known simply as Palgrave until 2002, but has since been known as Palgrave Macmillan.

 It is a subsidiary of Springer Nature.
 Until 2015, it was part of the Macmillan Group and therefore wholly owned by the German publishing company Holtzbrinck Publishing Group (which still owns a controlling interest in Springer Nature).
-As part of Macmillan, it was headquartered at the Macmillan campus in Kings Cross, London with other Macmillan companies including Pan Macmillan, Nature Publishing Group and Macmillan Education, having moved from Basing stoke in 2014.
+As part of Macmillan, it was headquartered at the Macmillan campus in Kings Cross, London with other Macmillan companies including Pan Macmillan, Nature Publishing Group and Macmillan Education, having moved from Basingstoke in 2014.